BadRobots1014/pybase-2026/README.md

 1. For most it is recommended to use **Github Desktop**.
 If you don't have it installed, https://desktop.github.com/download/
 2. Click the green **Code** in the top right.
 3. Click **Open with Github Desktop**
-4. It will open a screen to clone, just click the **Clone** button and it will open
+4. A prompt will appear in the app, simply click the Clone button.

 #### Terminal

 <details>

-For cloning in the terminal you can either use git:
+To clone via the terminal, you can use git:

 ```bash
 git clone git@github.com:BadRobots1014/pybase-2026.git
 ```

-or the Github CLI
+Or the GitHub CLI:

 ```bash
 gh repo clone BadRobots1014/pybase-2026